JinhuiYE/JinhuiYE.github.io/_pages/about.md

 Recently, I am doing internship in [Stanford Vision and Learning Lab](http://vision.stanford.edu/){: .no-underline } working with the postdoc [Manling Li](https://limanling.github.io/){: .no-underline } and Prof [Jiajun Wu](https://jiajunwu.com/){: .no-underline }.

 [//]: # ()
-Moving forward, I aim to make a significant impact by applying Language Model Learning (LLM) in various domains (LLM for X), like for human-robotics interaction.
-Intuitively, I am particularly interested in efficiently mapping LLM into finite instruction sets, which can drive intelligent agents and create a real-world impact, somehow part of Embodied AI.
+Moving forward, I aim to make a significant impact by connecting perception and reasoning in VLMs to robotic control.
+Intuitively, I am particularly focused on efficiently mapping VLMs into finite instruction sets, which can drive physical agents.
+My ultimate goal is to advance intelligent systems that not only understand the world but can also interact with it in meaningful ways.

-[//]: # (I envision a future where AI is not just seamlessly integrated into our lives, but also interacts with us in a real-time and autonomous manner.)
+[//]: # (I envision a future where AI is not just seamlessly integrated into our lives, but also interacts with us in a real-time and autonomous manner.

 **~~I am currently exploring potential opportunities for internships~~ I will do an on-site internship with Prof. [Yonatan](https://talkingtorobots.com/yonatanbisk.html) at CMU for the next term and I am looking for PhD positions for Fall 2025.**